PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-22 11:52:34
+Last updated: 2024-04-22 11:53:09
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy